 - Slice and serve.
 Cover and store leftovers at room temperature for 5 days or in the refrigerator for up to 1 week.
 Bread tastes delicious when toasted in the toaster!

-- Overnight Instructions: Prepare the dough through step 3, allowing the dough to rise overnight in the refrigerator.
+- Overnight Instructions: Prepare the dough through most of step 3, allowing the dough to rise overnight in the refrigerator instead of in a warm environment.
 The slow rise gives the bread wonderful flavor!
-In the morning, continue with step 4.
+In the morning, let the dough sit on the counter until it comes to room temperature, then continue with step 4.
 I don’t recommend shaping the bread the night before as it will puff up too much overnight.

 - Freezing Instructions: Baked bread freezes wonderfully!
 Wrap the loaf in plastic wrap, then a layer of aluminum foil.
 Freeze for up to 3 months.
 Thaw overnight in the refrigerator or at room temperature, then warm to your liking.
 You can also freeze the bread dough.
 After punching down the dough in step 5, wrap the dough tightly in plastic wrap, then a layer of aluminum foil.
 Freeze for up to 3 months.
 Thaw overnight in the refrigerator, then punch the dough down again to release any air bubbles.
 Continue with the rest of step 5.